 The Big Island really lives up to its nickname.
 You can drive for hours and see nothing at all.
 Then, suddenly, you'll stumble on a patch of land so developed that it resembles a strip mall in suburban Nevada.
 The Kona Coast is a desert.
 Hilo is a rainforest.
 There are palm trees growing out of lava rock on the Kohala Coast.
 There is skiing on Mauna Kea.
 Tens of thousands of feet below the snow-capped peak, sea turtles and dolphins play in an ocean as warm as bathwater.

-Thanks to the size of the Island of Hawaii, dining to one's satisfaction can be somewhat challenging.
+Thanks to the size of the Island of Hawaii, the restaurant choices can be somewhat challenging.
 Unlike Maui or Honolulu, there aren't dozens of restaurants within a stone's throw of each other, and usually the ones that are close to each other are also similar to one another in price and quality.

 As far as most people are concerned, there are two restaurant scenes on the island: West and East.
 West is Kona; East is Hilo.
 There are other regions to the North and South of the island, but people tend to group everything within one category or the other.
 Even regular travelers or longtime residents usually don't venture off their side of the island too often; the drive is simply too long.
 For that reason, most popular restaurants have two locations, one in Hilo and one in Kona, Kohala or Waimea.

 Interestingly, many of the island's true culinary jewels have settled quietly, without fanfare or hoopla, in and around the Waimea (Kamuela) area.
-Merriman's is a Pacific Rim classic, still the people's choice after almost 15 years.
+Merriman's is a Pacific Rim classic.
 Equally beloved is Bamboo Restaurant & Gallery , located in the sleepy village of Hawi.
-Cafe Pesto serves Italian-Asian fusion that the critics award three stars.
-Daniel Thiebaut Restaurant , newly come to Waimea, promises to offer more of the same world-class quality, this time with French influences.
+Cafe Pesto serves Italian-Asian fusion that the critics love.

 Upcountry is not like the Kohala Coast though.
 It's still possible to get an inexpensive meal here.
-Snack on a fish sandwich at Kawaihae Harbor Grill or a burrito at Hula La's in Hawi.
-In Waimea you'll find Yong's Kal Bi and Kona Healthways II.
-Further east in Honoka'a are two down-home favorites, Herb's Place and Tex Drive In .
+Try the down-home favorite, the Tex Drive In .

 The busy seaside town of Hilo probably has the island's highest concentration of restaurants.
 Dining options are varied from four-star to fast food.
-Surt's By the Bay is a fusion favorite; Cafe Pesto other location offers tasty Italian-Pacific creations.
-Uncle Billy's Fish & Steak House charges half as much as Surt's or Cafe Pesto for its hearty, if not creative, Hawaiian-Continental fare.
-Nani Mau Gardens has a decent lunch buffet, and the setting can't be beat.
-Ken's House of Pancakes (open 24 hours!) and Suisan Fish Market are tried-and-true eateries, appropriate for almost anyone.
+Hilo's Cafe Pesto offers tasty Italian-Pacific creations.
+Nani Mau Gardens has a great lunch buffet, and the setting can't be beat.
+Ken's House of Pancakes is open 24 hours a day and is perfect for the whole family.

 People call the town just outside Hawaii Volcanoes National Park Volcano Village—but the name is a bit misleading.
 A village this might be, but it's a village that gets more tourist traffic than just about any other place on the planet.
 It only makes sense that such a place would have a restaurant on every corner.
-Volcano House and Kilauea Lodge , two popular mountaintop inns, have cozy gourmet restaurants onsite.
-Surt's at Volcano Village is also a favorite.
-Less expensive eateries include Volcano's Lava Rock Cafe and the Steamvent Cafe.
+Kilauea Lodge is a popular mountaintop inn that has a gourmet restaurants onsite.
+A less expensive option is the Volcano's Lava Rock Cafe .

 These are just the highlights of the Big Island Dining scene.
 For more information, check out a local guide book, grab a newspaper or play it safe—ask a local.